frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 It is a very ugly picture.
 He is fulfilling his duty, he's a good worker, but he's not doing it out of love.
 That bitter zeal.
 He is counting the cost.
 He is full of pride.

 It is everything that we should not be.
-Even though initially he looked like the person to imitate, because he doesn\'t go away from his father\'s house and he doesn\'t waste all his money, in the end, it's the younger brother who is the one to imitate.
+Even though initially he looked like the person to imitate, because he doesn't go away from his father's house and he doesn't waste all his money, in the end, it's the younger brother who is the one to imitate.

 The younger brother makes a deep examination of conscience, he realizes his situation, he realizes the things he has to change and improve.
-He comes back to his father\'s house.
+He comes back to his father's house.
 He begins again.

 There might be little dialogues with temptations that God has permitted in our lives.